 “Everything’s a bad idea to you!”

-“Yes, but school, Dad?
+“Yes, but school?
 C’mon.
 That’s just asking for trouble.”

 My lips twitch up as I watch them disappear into the crowd.
-Now there’s a drama that could be interesting to see unfold.
+There’s a drama that could be interesting to see unfold.

 I look skyward, smiling up at the blue sky.